-If competitors or parents have any concerns, they should raise them by contacting Badgemore Park GC Office immediately.
+If competitors or parents have any concerns they should raise them by contacting the Badgemore Park GC Championship Office immediately.

-Badgemore Park GC will notify the relevant authorities should it have any doubts as to the authenticity of any individual taking photographs.
+The Badgemore Park GC will notify the relevant authorities should it have any doubts as to the authenticity of any individual taking photographs.